Understanding the Law

 Are Verbal Agreements Legally Binding?

 Under UK contract law, a verbal agreement can be just as enforceable as a written one—provided certain conditions are met.
-The key elements required for any contract (written or verbal) are:
+4 Key elements required for any contract (written or verbal) are:

 1. Offer and Acceptance – One party makes an offer, and the other accepts it.